-Fall 2017 Career Fair information available below; more details will be added.
+Spring 2018 Career Fair information available below; details to come.

 How To Get The Most Out Of Career Fairs

 - Clothing: The serious job seeker should wear a business suit.
 Take time to learn what is recommended (for men or for women) in order to make the best possible impression.
 You do not have to spend a fortune to find a quality suit that fits well.
 Consider bargain racks and consignment shops.

 - Accessories: Wear minimal or no jewelry.
 Recruiters’ attention should be drawn to your qualifications.